AFLplusplus/LibAFL/fuzzers/frida_libpng/README.md

 ## Windows
 You can also fuzz libpng-1.6.37 on windows with frida mode!
-(but you need to grab msys2 for compiling libpng)

 ### To build it with visual studio
 1. Install clang for windows (make sure you add LLVM to the system path!)